A Peace Tax. Our right to stop financing the murders

 Indeed, such a mechanism still does not exist in any country of the world, including the most developed democracies, such as Switzerland.
 However, movement in this direction has already started.
 And in some countries, peace tax legislation is already under consideration at the highest levels.

-We started, as the situation requires, with the Government (excluding the President, who is Commander-in-Chief, and whom it makes sense to reserve for a final appeal).
+And we began, as the situation requires — with the Government, the country’s main legislative body (not counting the President, the commander-in-chief, whose involvement is best left uninvoked).
 First, we drew the officials’ attention to a horrible contradiction: one law guarantees people the right not to commit large-scale executions, and at the same time, another law forces the very same people to finance murders and mutilations.

 Who are “we”?

 This is the summary of our dialog with the State.
 More precisely — our dialogue with the Administration represented by the staff of the senior administration of the executive branch, the, Ministry of Finance, the Lower and the Upper houses of the Federal Assembly.
-With people who proved NOT TO CARE.
+With people who, as it turned out, displayed an extraordinary level of indifference and cynicism.

-Corresponding with officials took almost two years.
+Corresponding with officials took almost two years (from 2018 to 2020).
 A mutually respectful dialogue never took place.
 Not to mention any steps to implement the initiative itself.

 So what is the result?